 The study design is a two-armed pilot cluster randomised controlled trial with economic and qualitative evaluations.
 The two arms are: PiP intervention and usual practice (control).
 The intervention will be delivered in 3 waves.
 Wave 1 will commence in the autumn 2012 term and include two PiP intervention schools and two control schools.
 Wave 2 will commence in the spring 2013 term and include one PiP intervention school and one control school.
-Wave 3 will commence in the summer 2013 term and will include one PiP intervention schools and one control schools.
+Wave 3 will commence in the summer 2013 term and will include two PiP intervention schools and two control schools.
+During this wave, two of the recruited schools will have linked children's centres/nurseries.
+One of these will be randomised to the intervention arm and the other the control arm.
+The purpose of this is to examine the feasibility of conducting the PiP intervention in children's centre playgrounds.

 This staggered approach mimics the approach that would be required for a fully powered RCT and will allow the examination of seasonal variations in the effectiveness of the intervention.